 "My Lord, indeed I have pledged to You what is in my womb, consecrated for Your service, so accept this from me." — Surah Al-Imran (3:35)

 When the child was born — a girl — her mother was surprised.
 In that culture, only men served in the temple.
+She said: "A male is not like a female."
 But Allah had a greater plan than any human expectation.
-He accepted the pledge and placed the child under His protection.
+He accepted the pledge and placed the child under His special protection.
+The girl who was born "unexpected" would become the most honored woman in all of human history.

 Growing Up Under Allah's Direct Provision